Planning + Delivery

 Define The Project Controls

 We begin by translating ownership goals, site conditions, and target dates into a practical baseline.
-Resolve constructability issues while the design is still flexible That gives the project team a real schedule logic instead of a generic milestone list.
+Resolve constructability issues while the design is still flexible.
+That gives the project team a real cost model and schedule rather than a concept estimate that bears no relationship to Friendswood site conditions.

 Package The Field Work

 From there, the work is packaged around what the field can actually build.
-Create a realistic baseline budget before field commitments lock in Material lead times, inspection pacing, and access constraints are folded into the release plan before crews stack on top of each other.
+Create a realistic baseline budget before field commitments lock in.
+Material lead times, permit pacing, and site-specific clay preparation requirements are folded into the release plan before the construction schedule becomes a fixed commitment.

 Track Critical Interfaces

-Once work is underway, the focus shifts to the points where schedules usually break down.
-Shorten decision chains between consultants, ownership, and field teams We keep utilities, structural release, envelope work, and interior readiness tied to the same control rhythm.
+Once design is finalized and construction underway, the focus shifts to the interfaces where design-build projects still break down.
+Shorten decision chains between consultants, ownership, and field teams.
+We keep structural, civil, and building systems coordination tied to the same control rhythm throughout the project.

 Friendswood Context